fabianwennink/youtube-dashboard/README.md

 # YouTube subscriptions dashboard - ALPHA

 A custom YouTube subscriptions dashboard allowing you to view the latest videos of your favorite channels.
-The project is far from done and mainly created for personal use, however it will become fully customizable when it's first proper release is ready.

 You can check out a demo on my website: https://www.fabianwennink.nl/projects/youtube/

 ## Running it yourself